Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: Introduction

 which reveals an inversely proportional scaling law.
-That is, the latency in the time domain can be reduced by increasing some portion of the DoFs in the space domain, for the purpose of maintaining a ceratin level of required performance.
+That is, the latency in the time domain can be reduced by increasing the DoFs in the space domain, for the purpose of maintaining a ceratin level of performance target. \end{itemize}

-The paper is organized as follows.
-The system model and the relevant works are introduced in Section II.
+The remainder of this paper is organized as follows.
+The system model and relevant works are introduced in Section II.
 Section III presents a complete derivation of the expectation and variance for channel dispersion.
-Important results are the main content of Section IV.
-Section V provides some numerical results and illustrates the application of these results to the practical low latency systems.
+The bounds on average maximal achievable rate are investigated in Section IV.
+Section V provides numerical results to reveal the potential relations of the most fundamental parameters involved in MIMO communications.